-This national tournament provides Illinois Youth Soccer teams in the under 13 – 17 age groups an alternative to the Illinois State Cup and an opportunity to advance and compete against teams from across the country in the regional and national competition.
+This national tournament provides Illinois Youth Soccer teams in the under 13 – 17. age groups an alternative to the Illinois State Cup and an opportunity to advance and compete against teams from across the country in the regional and national competition.
+Starting Spring 2016, Illinois will offer the Presidents Cup to the U18 Division.
+Teams will only compete for a state title as there is no Regional or National U18 Presidents Cup competition.

 The US Youth Soccer President’s Cup offers an alternative opportunity for teams to compete in a state, regional and national competition.
 The President’s Cup is a progressive, competitive experience (just like the US Youth Soccer National Championship Series) for teams that might not otherwise get the opportunity to participate in a Regional or National tournament and have the unique experiences from the competition and camaraderie that a state to regional to national US Youth Soccer tournament offers.